akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 ### Migrating from Persistence mode

 Persistence mode for shard coordinator state is deprecated.
-If not using rememered entities you can migrate to ddata with a full cluster restart.
+If not using remembered entities you can migrate to ddata with a full cluster restart.

 If using remembered entities there are two migration options: